vishal1303/Programmable-Dataplane/examples/mac_forwarding/README.md

 # MAC Forwarding

-In this example we implement L2 forwarding in P4 using mac addresses.
+In this example we implement packet forwarding in P4 based on mac addresses.
 The hosts can either be mininet hosts or virtual machines (VMs).
 Below is the network topology used in this example:

 ![pod-topo](https://github.com/vishal1303/Programmable-DataPlane/blob/master/examples/mac_forwarding/pod-topo/pod-topo.png)